 This was to assess whether tweaks to the sign-up process could encourage better decision making and promote a more positive gaming experience.
-More specifically, they asked the question as to whether the current design of predetermined deposit values has a positive impact on player behaviour when playing casino games online.
+More specifically, they asked the question as to whether the current design of predetermined deposit values has a positive impact on player behaviour when playing bingo games online.

 Deposit flexibility options

 Commissioned by GambleAware and supported by the UKGC, the BIT tested three deposit options:

 - 600 were given the option to select predetermined values of between ₤5, and ₤100,000.

 - 570 could select from a dropdown menu where the highest value was ₤250.